Process-ing/feup-ldts/docs/README.md

 #### The Pattern

-For the Sprite Loader, we used the **Flyweight** Pattern.
-This pattern lets us use more objects with the available amount of RAM by sharing parts of the object between multiple objects instead of having them keep the same data.
+For this problem, we used the **Flyweight** Pattern.
+This pattern lets us use more objects with the available amount of RAM by sharing parts of an object between multiple objects instead of having them keep the same data.

 #### Implementation